By: CS2103T W13-4

 The script engine is presented to the user as a set of simple commands.

-and script run
+script eval and script run

-run scripts, while script reset
+run scripts, while script reset resets the script environment.

-, script list
+script add, script list

-manage the script library.
+and script delete manage the script library.

 The following sequence diagram shows the interaction between the different components

-when the user runs a script from the script library using script run my-script
+when the user runs a script from the script library using script run my-script.

-by the command line parser.
+script run my-scriptThe command is parsed into ScriptRunCommand by the command line parser.

-then retrieves the Script
+ScriptRunCommand then retrieves the Script from the ScriptLibraryManager

-and then hands the Script
+and then hands the Script to ScriptEngine for evaluation.

 Script bindings